 A growing number of people are choosing to travel self-catered in the post-pandemic world.
 Hiring an apartment on a short-term rental deal provides your own private space for exploring the city at your leisure.

-We use VRBO these days as one of our favourite alternatives to Airbnb.
+We use Vrbo as one of our favourite alternatives to Airbnb.
 It has several fab properties around Valparaíso.
 Here are three of the stand-outs we picked out:

 Where to stay in Valparaíso: map